inkyblackness/ss-specs/levelObjects/12_Markers/levelMarkerEntry.md

 ##### Change State Type 11: Show System Analyzer

-This change has no parameters (all 12 bytes 0x00) and forces the display of the "General" tab of the system analyzer in the HUD.
+This change has no parameters (all 12 bytes 0x00) and forces the display of the "General" tab of the system analyzer in the MFD.

 ##### Change State Type 12: Make Item Radioactive